insure logo

 • Faulty appliances, like washing machines and dishwashers

 Additionally, before the insurance company pays out, they will want to see that you’ve regularly maintained your house and that none of the damage is caused due to neglect.
-Or, that as soon as the damage happened, you took steps to fix it.
+And, that as soon as the damage happened, you took steps to fix it.

 “What’s really important to know for leaks is when did the insured notice it and take action,” says Christine G. Barlow, a Chartered Property Casualty Underwriter and managing editor of National Underwriter and FC&S Online, which interprets insurance policies for the industry.